 Shopping in Cachet & Devil’s Elbow Community

-The main shopping plaza in these neighbourhoods is the Cachet Centre, located on the 16th Avenue and Woodbine Avenue intersection.
-This large plaza has a large supermarket, gas station, banks, a Sport Chek store and a Tim Horton’s coffee shop.
+The main shopping plaza in these neighbourhoods is the Cachet Centre, located at 16th Avenue and Woodbine Avenue intersection.
+This large plaza has a large supermarket, gas station, banks, a Sport Chek store, and a Tim Horton’s coffee shop.
 It also has a private gym and lots of restaurants and take-out options, together with some small businesses.
-Slightly further north on Woodbine Avenue is King Square Shopping Centre, an Asian mall which offers parking and lots of stores.
+Slightly further north on Woodbine Avenue is King Square Shopping Centre, an Asian mall that offers parking and lots of stores.

 Parks & Recreation